I often hear from readers that they simultaneously have a great desire to travel solo and are afraid of traveling alone.

 - “cruises as well as small ship/river cruises.
 They generally have elevator access and may have to meet different jurisdictional requirements as to those with disabilities.
 In addition, shore excursions are optional allowing travelers to pick and choose what works for them.

-- Find out if you can rent short-term scooters or other aids at your destination.
+- Find out if you can rent scooters or other aids at your destination for short periods.
 If you cannot, check requirements for meeting enhanced security for travel through airports and ships.”

 - Getting excited about foods in new countries.
-Julien also suggest that “some people already feel picky with food in their own country, so it makes sense that it might be even worse in a different country with a different cuisine.
-A solution could be as simple as trying some exotic food from your local mart and you will realize that it’s totally fine.
+Julien also suggests that “some people already feel picky with food in their own country, so it makes sense that it might be even worse in a different country with a different cuisine.
+A solution could be as simple as trying some exotic food from your local market and you will realize that it's totally fine.
 If the fear is about spicy food, there is always the possibility to ask to have it non-spicy.”
 Here are some tips for researching local food before you travel: Culinary Travel: Top Tips for Food and Wine Travel Planning.

 - Family responsibilities.
 Katherine of Bright Lights of America says that “perceived familial responsibility was the biggest factor that held me back from travel for a few years.
 I'd been an expat in London for a while and moved back to Australia when my mother became ill.
 After she died I felt that I couldn't resume expat life and the travel that I wanted to do because I didn't want to leave my father or my brothers alone.
 It felt as though I was abandoning them to deal with the ongoing grief and the family business to pursue a selfish dream.
 Talking through that guilt with a psychologist and then with my family was what eventually set me on the path to take up work in San Francisco.
 It was a long road to working out that I could support them from wherever I lived, and that we all had to move on with our lives.
 I've been in San Francisco for two and a half years now and while it can be tough sometimes, it helps to remember that I am not solely in control of other peoples' happiness.